khru/nailted/README.md

  so it's not added on the first release**

  In a normal situation I would have created 2 repositories that way I could have use github actions as well as husky on commit

+# Refactors
+- [ ] The user creation should be able to handle multiple errors on creation.